• Share this on:

 • Automation and robotics can handle tasks such as fabric cutting, sewing, and pattern-making with precision and speed.
 Automation reduces labour costs, improves efficiency, and allows for increased production capacity.
 It also enables customisation and flexible manufacturing by integrating digital design and production systems.

-A truly digitalised apparel factory uses software to interconnect ‘smart machines’: from the material warehouse to the sampling room, cutting department, assembly line, finishing department and product warehouse.
+A truly digitised apparel factory uses software to interconnect ‘smart machines’: from the material warehouse to the sampling room, cutting department, assembly line, finishing department and product warehouse.

 • 3D design tools and virtual prototyping software allow designers to create, visualise, share and quickly adjust garments online, speeding up the approval process.
-3D avatars can also be used to set up virtual showrooms.
-When applied in (online) retail, this can even allow end-consumers to choose the right apparel item (fit, shape, appearance), significantly reducing returns.
+3D-avatars can also be used to set up virtual showrooms.
+When applied in (online) retail, it even allows end consumers to better choose the right apparel item (fit, shape, appearance), significantly reducing returns.

-• The integration of Internet of Things (IoT) technology into apparel will create new opportunities for functionality and connectivity.
-Sensors and wearable devices can collect data on body metrics, activity levels, or environmental conditions.
+• The integration of Internet of Things (IoT) technology into apparel creates new opportunities for functionality and connectivity.
+Sensors and wearable devices can collect data on body metrics, activity levels, and environmental conditions.
 This data can be used for personalised experiences, performance monitoring, and health tracking.

 • Technologies such as blockchain can improve supply chain traceability and transparency in the apparel industry.
-Blockchain allows every transaction to be recorded securely, ensuring transparency and accountability.
-The technology will enable consumers and brands to verify the authenticity of sustainability claims.
+Blockchain allows for secure records of every transaction, ensuring transparency and accountability.
+This technology enables consumers and brands to verify the authenticity of sustainability claims.

-All improvement starts by measuring and monitoring data on the production floor.
-This can be done with software systems, but you can also start with a simple pen and paper.
+Figure 6: All improvement starts by measuring and monitoring production data.
+This can be done with software systems, but you can also start with simple pen and paper

 Source: Forward in Fashion